 Here’s something else to consider—the funeral or memorial service flyer is the perfect place to communicate what to expect to those who plan to attend.
 For example, if this will be an informal, outdoor service, communicate that simply, “Memorial to be held at Dock 40, Emerson Lake, casual attire suggested.”
 Another example, “Full funeral mass to be held at the Cathedral of the Annunciation, catered lunch following.”
 Do you see how helpful that might be?

 By using funeral flyer templates for Microsoft Word or Publisher (they also work well in Pages for Mac), anyone with basic word processing knowledge can quickly and easily create a flyer announcing a funeral.
+Funeral flyer templates come in a wide range of designs, layouts and paper sizes, as well as in a variety of different software applications.
+Here are some common layouts and sizes of funeral flyer templates.

 By the way, you may want to coordinate the funeral flyer you’re creating with a funeral card that can be taken home as a keepsake after the service.
 By using the same colors and themes and perhaps the central photo from the flyer, you’ll create a nice, uniform look for the publications.